 There are two ways to go: get a beat up model and have it serviced or buy one fully restored and ready for another half-century of trouble-free service.
 Obviously, the latter approach is a more ready one, but for those willing to take on a DIY or hired-out project, fixing up a beater can be quite rewarding.
 Here are some things to consider when shopping for a vintage Marantz receiver.

 • How’s the visual condition?
 Make sure it looks good and clean.
 Any heavy visual damage like a dent or water stains indicates misuse, while scratches are just normal wear and can be tolerated.
 Any pitting on the metal faceplate indicates the possibility of mold or corrosion from having been stored in a wet environment like a basement, so avoid that.
-Try to get a picture of the inside; even if you know nothing about electronics, massive amounts of dust, pet hair or corrosion indicates the possibility of electrical and mechanical damage.
+Try to get a picture of the inside; even if you know nothing about electronics, massive amounts of dust, pet hair or corrosion indicate the possibility of electrical and mechanical damage.

 • Are the functions functioning?
 Make sure to ask if there are any malfunctioning features, including sticking buttons or malfunctioning pots (the electrical thingy that turns behind the knob).
-Scratchy pots are tolerable, and sometimes just need to be used to discharge dust and static, but anything that cuts the sound out entirely on either or both channels should be avoided.
+Scratchy pots are tolerable and sometimes just need to be used to discharge dust and static, but anything that cuts the sound out entirely on either or both channels should be avoided.
 Make sure all inputs are working.
 Perhaps ask for a video of the seller running the unit through its paces on all inputs (some sellers offer these videos).

 • What’s the seller’s reputation?
 This is easy to see via the feedback systems on eBay and Etsy.
 On forums and Craigslist, however, be careful and make sure you’ve got a return option or can see the unit in person (many forums offer a measure of security within their classified system).
 If you’re buying from a website that specializes in vintage stereos, look for customer testimony, how much business the seller does, and scrutinize the photos.
 Better yet, get on the phone and discuss your purchase with the seller.